kveng-stat6250/d/README.md

 *
 title1
-'Research Question: What is the average delay flight for each carrier?'
+Research Question: What is the average delay flight for each carrier?
 ;